libgdx/libgdx.github.io/_pages/dev/-tutorials/setup.md

     At the moment, libGDX projects do <u>not</u> work with JDK 16, as Gretty does not yet support Gradle 7.
 As a consequence, you are advised to use **JDK 8-15**!
    {: .notice}
 - IDE itself: [NetBeans](https://netbeans.apache.org/download/index.html) & the NetBeans Gradle Plugin
-- Android: not officially supported.
+- Android: not officially supported
-- iOS: not officially supported.
+- iOS: not officially supported

 ## (5.)
 No IDE
 It is also possible to develop libGDX applications entirely without any IDE, just using a simple editor like Notepad or [Vim](https://www.vim.org).
 This is **not** recommended, because IDEs provide some very convenient features, such as code completion and error checking.
 However, if you insist on doing so: libGDX applications are Gradle applications, so they can be built and executed via the commandline.